holochain/holochain-rust/doc/holochain_101/src/first_steps.md

 At the moment there is no validation done on the link entries.
 This will be added soon with an additional validation callback.

-Finally, `get_list` requires us to use the HDK function `get_links(base_address, tag)`.
-As you may have guessed, this will return the addresses of all the entries that are linked to the `base_address` with a given tag.
+Finally, `get_list` requires us to use the HDK function `get_links(base_address, link_type)`.
+As you may have guessed, this will return the addresses of all the entries that are linked to the `base_address` with a given link_type.
 As this only returns the addresses, we must then map over each of then and load the required entry.

 ```rust
 fn handle_get_list(list_addr: HashString) -> ZomeApiResult<GetListResponse> {